RoboJackets/controls-training/index.md

+---
+permalink: /
+---
 ## Welcome to GitHub Pages

+This is the GitHub page for Controls Training in Spring 2021.

 You can use the [editor on GitHub](https://github.com/RoboJackets/controls-training/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.